Care delayed for many as COVID patients, mostly unvaccinated, flood hospitals

 Frustration with the unvaccinated

-In December, area resident Frank Gentner’s cardiologist could not get a hospital room to perform a procedure on his heart to treat his atrial fibrillation.
+In December, Washington Twp.-resident Frank Gentner’s cardiologist could not get a hospital room to perform a procedure on his heart to treat his atrial fibrillation.

 It’s not a critically urgent procedure.
 But Gentner is annoyed that his health care is impacted by people not getting vaccinated.